2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Pontoon boats generally do very well with storage because of the ample seating arrangements on most pontoon boats.
 That being said, I'm especially fond of the storage on this model.

 All of the under-seat storage bins have vents so that wet items left in them do not mold as easily.
-There's a cupped upper lip to prevent rain or other wetness on the seats from seeping down into the bin.
+The upper lip is cupped to prevent rain or other wetness on the seats from seeping down into the bin.

 One negative is the hinge under two of the front loungers.
 The hinge swings out 90 degrees but not quite to the point that the cushion hits the floor, so if you open the seat up and let the cushion flop onto the hinge, it pulls on it too much, which looks like it would break the hinge over time.
 But all of the other hinges look good.

-This makes the rather large space under the console less useful and cuts down on the storage room in the boat.
-Another cool thing that I'd love to see in terms of storage is a dedicated "dry box" near the captain's console.
-A good place for everyone to put their cell phones and wallets as you take off would be really handy.
+This makes the rather large space under the console less useful and cuts down on the boat's storage room.
+Another cool storage idea I'd love to see is a dedicated "dry box" near the captain's console.
+A good place for everyone to put their cell phones and wallets as they take off would be really handy.

-Right now I just stick my phone in the cup holder of the captain's chair.
-Works okay but then five other people stick their wallet there to stay high and dry, so it gets messy.
+Right now, I just stick my phone in the cup holder of the captain's chair.
+It works okay, but then five other people stick their wallets there to stay high and dry, so it gets messy.

 Captain's Chair and Console

-The captain's chair is comfortable and swivels side-to-side so you can turn and talk to those at the table when the anchor's out, and it scoots forward and back so that my wife can comfortably reach the steering wheel.
-I do wish the captain's chair had a full head rest, though.
+The captain's chair is comfortable and swivels side-to-side so you can turn and talk to those at the table when the anchor's out.
+It also scoots forward and back so that my wife can comfortably reach the steering wheel.
+I do wish the captain's chair had a full headrest, though.
 It looks wimpier than models I've seen from other manufacturers.

 I found the speedometer to be off by about 2 or 3 miles per hour, but that's not surprising for any boat.
 Boat speedometers are rarely correct, which is a safety issue when pulling riders.

-I use the gps on my fish finder to get a correct speed reading.
-Overall, the console and captain's area looks really high end.
-The gauges, steering wheel and throttle level all look top notch.
+I use the GPS on my fish finder to get a correct speed reading.
+Overall, the console and captain's area look really high-end.
+The gauges, steering wheel and throttle level all look top-notch.

 One note is that the large metal surface on the steering wheel frequently blinds the driver when hit by the sun.
 A more rounded steering wheel could fix that, but so could a piece of redneck duct tape.